 We tried both, and found the Panamanian buses to be just fine, and certainly no more crowded than the Hello Travel shuttles.

 In any case, their shuttle buses don’t travel to many of the places you might want to visit, such as Boca Chica for instance.
 For these other destinations, you have no option but to take a local bus – or a taxi if you’re really flush.

-Getting Around Panama – You may also like:
+If you enjoyed Getting Around Panama, you may also like: